oddell/Shopping-Cart-Prototype/README.md

 - See the total cost of my basket
 - Apply a discount code and see the price before and after the discount

-The solution is accompanied by an xUnit-based unit test
+The solution is accompanied by an xUnit-based unit test with moq

 ## Future Improvements
 Given more time I would
 - Put the saleable items behind an API and store them in a database
 - Expand the unit tests to higher coverage across more files and place them in their own project
+- Use AutoMoq for future more complex objects and services
 - Extract relevant business logic in viewmodels into singleton services

 ## Expected Features